The mental torture of gadolinium contrast toxicity

 Why don't we discuss the effects of stress on people suffering from gadolinium toxicity?

-And I’m more and more struck by the fact that so many of us are going through a deeply painful emotional experience as well.
+And I’m more and more struck by the fact that so many of us are also going through a harrowing emotional experience.

-There's a lot to be righteously angry about, when it comes to gadolinium contrast agents
+There's a lot to be righteously angry about, when it comes to this medically-induced toxicity

-We’re absolutely furious that we’re going through this, and that more people after us will go through this too.
-We’re angry and bitter because no good long term safety studies have ever been done on gadolinium contrast agents.
+Those of us who realise that we’ve been poisoned are absolutely furious that we’re going through this and that more people after us will go through this, too.
+We’re angry and bitter because no good long term safety studies have ever been done on any of the MRI contrast agents.
 Not a single one.
 And they’ve been about for 3 decades now.
 How can this be?

-We’re furious because it’s been clear for over a decade that people with renal failure have been suffering from and dying as a direct result of their exposure to gadolinium contrast agents.
+We’re furious because it’s been clear for over a decade that people with renal failure have been suffering from and dying as a direct result of their exposure to the heavy metal drugs used as contrast agents.
 They’ve received diagnoses of nephrogenic systemic fibrosis (NSF).
-It’s absolutely tragic what’s been happening to them.
-And yet there’s still almost no research on how to mitigate their symptoms.
-So we’re furious on their behalf, but we’re also furious on our own – those of us who aren’t in renal failure, but still suffer.
+What’s been happening to them is absolutely tragic.
+And yet, there’s still almost no research on how to mitigate their symptoms.
+So we’re furious on their behalf, but we’re also incandescent with rage on our own – those of us who aren’t in renal failure but still suffer.

-NSF is being blamed on gadolinium retention in renal patients.
+NSF is being blamed on Gad retention in renal patients.
 But now we know that all of us are retaining it.
-But suddenly the drug companies, FDA, and doctors are saying that gadolinium retention is probably not an issue for the rest of us?
+Yet suddenly, the drug companies, FDA, and doctors are saying that Gad retention is not an issue for the rest of us.
 Really?
 Without any evidence?
 What a load of nonsense.
 Why aren’t they telling us the truth?
-This article on the pharmaceutical cabal will enlighten you.
+Could it be because of what they’d stand to lose if they came clean?
+This article on the pharmaceutical cabal will enlighten you about what those drug companies are up to.

-We’re furious that so little time and effort is going into really good quality research that would help to identify the long term effects of gadolinium contrast retention.
-There are some really poor quality studies out there now that should never have passed the peer review process.
-Take, for instance, this terribly designed retrospective electronic chart audit.
+We’re furious that so little time and effort is going into excellent quality research that would help identify the long-term effects of Gd contrast retention.
+Some dire-quality studies out there now should never have passed the peer review process.
+Take, for instance, this terribly designed retrospective electronic chart audit

 There’s a study that showed petrifying increases in the aggression of multiple myeloma tumor cells and in mice, but a decade later and it hasn’t been cited in a single research paper.
 Nor has any further research been done on its remarkably concerning findings.
 What an absolute disgrace!